Manuela Escobar lives under an assumed name, and in constant fear that someone will someday realize who she is, and retaliate for what her father did.

 Upon the kingpin’s death, Manuela, her brother Juan Pablo, and her mother Maria Henao Escobar fled Colombia.
 No country would grant them asylum after Escobar’s crimes – they even petitioned the Vatican for help – and the Cali Cartel was demanding millions of dollars in reparations for Escobar’s crimes against them.
 Finally, in 1995 they managed to make it to Mozambique, then Brazil, then Argentina, where they lived under an assumed name.

 In 1999, Maria, living as Victoria Eugenia Henao Vallejo, and Juan Pablo, now Sebastian Marroquin, were arrested and accused of falsifying a public document, money laundering, and illicit association.
 Eventually, they were let go, though many people had questions about their arrest.
 Most notably, where was Manuela?

 Manuela Escobar is, to date, the only member of the Escobar family never to be implicated or accused of any crimes.
-She was just barely nine years old when her father was killed, and for the most part, she’s maintained an exceptionally low profile since then.
+Pablo Escobar’s daughter was just barely nine years old when her father was killed, and for the most part, she has maintained an exceptionally low profile since then.

-She’d been living alone in a residential building known as Jaramillo, in apartment 17.
-Despite rumors of the Escobar children sitting on millions of dollars in stolen drug money, Manuela Escobar’s life was far from lavish, even struggling to be called middle-class, a far cry from having literal cash to burn.
+She had been living alone in a residential building known as Jaramillo, in apartment 17.
+Despite rumors of the Escobar children sitting on millions of dollars in stolen drug money, Manuela Escobar’s life was far from lavish, even struggling to be called middle-class, a far cry from having literal cash to burn in her childhood.